JoshuaHabif/TextualDataPredictiveAnalytics/README.md

-Sometimes a new document might be, say, x% of class A, y% of class B, z% of class C, etc. Therefore, we also include the option run *Fuzzy*-KNN which returns  labels along with their associated percentage instead of a single label.
+Sometimes a new document might be, say, x% of class A, y% of class B, z% of class C, etc. Therefore, I also include the option run *Fuzzy*-KNN which returns labels along with their associated percentage instead of a single label.

-Finally, I use the class labels to produce a confusion matrix, and provide the accuracy, precision, and recall of  classification model.
+Finally, I use the class labels to produce a confusion matrix, and provide the accuracy, precision, and recall of the classification model.